MagicPhase/Backwards-DIY-Backplane/README.md

 The backplane has 3 SBC slots.
 While all are ISA compatible, slots 1 and 2 are dedicated to PISA/PCISA and Allen Bradley-style SBCs.

 This is an example of a compatible PCISA SBC you can use in the Backwards backplane ([PCISA-C400R-RS-R20](https://www.ieiboards.net/iei/pcisa-c400r-rs-r20)).
 At its heart, the backplane is a purely passive device that connects the SBC to the other card slots.
 While none of the active hardware on the backplane is required, there are a few jumpers to be aware of.
-Please refer to the board diagram sheet for more information.
-[Layout](https://github.com/MagicPhase/Backwards-DIY-Backplane?tab=readme-ov-file#pcb-layout).

 JP1 (reset function) should be moved to position one (left).
 JP2 and JP3 CPU power jumpers as well as JP4 (VBAT) should be unpopulated!
 Please refer to the [PCB Layout](https://github.com/MagicPhase/Backwards-DIY-Backplane?tab=readme-ov-file#pcb-layout).